mikerenfro/openhpc-beyond-the-install-guide/README.md

 These environments will be using Rocky 9 x86_64, Warewulf 3, and Slurm.

+# Who are you?

+## I'm someone who wants to *attend* a workshop like this

+Most of what's in this README will not be relevant to you.
+It's mostly about setting up the OpenStack infrastructure for hosting an HPC administration training workshop.
+You may be more interested in the [handouts](ohpc-btig-pearc24-handouts.pdf) and [notes](ohpc-btig-pearc24-notes.pdf) PDFs.

+## I'm someone who wants to *teach* a workshop like this

+Then read on, potential instructor.

 # Prerequisites to set this up yourself

 1. A copy of this repository.